Adam5Wu/micronucleus/examples/DigisparkMouseLite/USBExport.md

-    User programs usually should not worry about the above details, because the "lite" implementation already tracks the time, and keep the milli-seconds since boot in the "clock_ms" gloal variable.
+    User programs usually should not worry about the above details, because the "lite" implementation already tracks the time, and keep the milli-seconds since boot in the "clock_ms" global variable.
 So simply replace all millis() with a load of "clock_ms", and you are done.

   2. The DigiMouse_main() does not return (for as long as the USB device is not shutdown).